jkillingsworth/jkillingsworth.com/_posts/2018-07-24-linear-and-log-scale-distributions.md

   {% endlatex %}
 </figure>

 But while the distribution is balanced in terms of winning and losing outcomes, the payoff for a winning outcome always outweighs the payoff for a losing outcome---sometimes even by several orders of magnitude.
-I imagine an advantage player could probably find a way to profit from such a game.
+I imagine an advantage player could easily find a way to profit from such a game.